basilesimon/bsfr/content/weeknotes/weeknotes-33.md

 ---
 date: "2021-05-14T00:00:00Z"
-published: false
+draft: true
-title: 'Good busy and Toolkit progress - weeknotes #33'
+title: "Good busy and Toolkit progress - weeknotes #33"
 ---

 It was a really fun week, I think.
 Don't get me wrong, it was busy – but maybe the _right kind of busy_ ™️.